fleetdm/fleet/handbook/digital-experience/README.md

 2. **In the backup copy**, leave Google Doc comments assigning all TODOs to the correct DRI.
 3. If the "All hands" meeting has happened today remove any spotlights covered in the current "All hands" presentation.

-### Check LinkedIn for unread messages
+### Check LinkedIn for new activity
-Once a day the Apprentice will confirm check LinkedIn for unread messages.
+Once a day the Apprentice will check LinkedIn for unread messages and pending connect request.

-- Log into the CEO's [LinkedIn](https://www.linkedin.com/search/results/all/?sid=s2%3A).
+  1. Log into the CEO's [LinkedIn](https://www.linkedin.com/search/results/all/?sid=s2%3A) and bring up the messaging window.
-  - Bring up the messaging window and filter out all read messages.
-    - Click the "filter" icon in the messaging search bar.
-    - Click "Unread".
+  2. Filter out all read messages by clicking "filter" and then "Unread".
-    Bring all unreads to the CEO.
+  3. Bring all unreads to the CEO during the daily roundup.

+To check for pending connect requests, perform the following steps:
+  1. Log into the CEO's LinkedIn (if you're not already) and click "My Network".
+  2. Bring all pending connect requests to the CEO during the daily roundup.

 ### Unroll a Slack thread